 of Joaquin Rodrigo with Christian Ferras, L'orchestre de la société

-des concerts du conservatoire de Paris, and conducted by Georges Enesco,
+des concerts du conservatoire de Paris, was conducted by Georges Enesco.
+The recording

-recordings of the Concertos of Johann Sebastian Bach in the early nineteen fifties.
+the Concertos of Johann Sebastian Bach in the early nineteen fifties.
 Image courtesy Musica et Memoria/The Chailley Family

 he had returned to Paris he recorded the Concertos for Clavier ("für